At its core, Force USA’s X15 Pro Multi Trainer is essentially a squat stand that’s been combined with a dual-stack functional trainer.

 The only real complaint I have is that I think this unit is a bit expensive – and for the price, I think most of the attachments in the upgrade kit should be included as is.

-But if you’ve got the budget (and floorspace) for the X15 Pro, I don’t think you’ll be disappointed.
-Recommended.
+But if you’ve got the budget for it and are looking for one of the best home gyms on the market, I doubt you’ll be disappointed.
+Highly recommended.